projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

    .. image:: ./images/gsg_ubuntu_install_01.png

 #.
-Use the checkboxes to choose whether you'd like to install Ubuntu alongside
+Use the check boxes to choose whether you'd like to install Ubuntu alongside
    another operating system, or delete your existing operating system and replace it with Ubuntu: